kotmatross28729/OfflineAuth/README.md

 ### Features
 * Registration and deletion of accounts, changing account password and displayname
-* Working skin implementation, you can even change your skin ingame.
-Also, singleplayer skin support
+* Working skins and capes implementation, you can even change your skin and cape ingame.
+Also, singleplayer support
 * Allowing registration only to those who have one time tokens (generate those with the `/gentoken` command)
 * Config options can be changed via file or server console
 * End-to-end encryption of credentials
 * Possibility of logging in with a keypair, rather than with a password
 * Backport of player faces in the multiplayer tab menu
+* Integration with [Et Futurum Requiem](https://github.com/Roadhog360/Et-Futurum-Requiem) elytras (you will have to wait for its next release, for now Et Futurum breaks OfflineAuth's skin preview)

 ### Commands
 * `/changename <player> <displayname>` - Changes the username of a player (warning: this resets the user's progress)